hantang/linuxfromscratch-scripts/README.md

 > [!warning]
 > Before run, read the LFS documents first and check autogen scripts.

-Don't run immediately, read the LFS documents first, then follow the steps in [lfs/note.md](lfs/note.md).
+Don't run immediately, read the LFS documents first, then follow the `Step-by-Step` part in [lfs/note.md](lfs/note.md#step-by-step), run the command in your terminal manually.
 Some modifications are added from original extracted shell scripts by python.

 ## Related